If you’re new to the small business world, chances are you’ve never heard of a Registered Agent, let alone just how vital it is to your business.

 The person at a business entity that maintains contact with the registered agent is normally the corporate secretary or governance office.

-Now, the question remains, is every business required to have a Registered Agent?
+Is every business required to have a Registered Agent?

 No. A business registered agent is only required if your business doesn’t have a physical location in the state in which it’s registered.
 That state needs to know it always has a physical contact person.